Guides

 listening to a podcast

-Once you have that objective pinned down, craft a mission statement for the episode.
-Something like, “By the end of this episode, listeners will know three proven tactics to improve brand visibility on social media.”
-That mission statement becomes your beacon—everything in your script should serve that goal.
+Once your topic and audience are locked in, craft a quick mission statement for the episode.
+Something like: “By the end of this episode, listeners will know three ways to boost open rates on their email campaigns.”
+This statement becomes your North Star, everything you include in the script should support it.

 Step 2: Research and Brainstorm